Jingvu/Wine-Quality-Prediction-Bayesian-Method/README.md

 H. Wickham. ggplot2: Elegant Graphics for Data Analysis.
 Springer-Verlag New York, 2016.

 Kruschke, J. K. (2015).
 Doing Bayesian Data Analysis, Second Edition: A Tutorial with R, JAGS, and Stan.
 Academic Press / Elsevier.

+This project isn't just about predicting wine quality—it's about understanding the hidden chemistry behind great wine.
+Whether you're a Bayesian stats geek or just someone who enjoys a good glass of wine, we hope you find our findings insightful!